141 comments

 Is "nothing" the only Android per-app outbound firewall alternative to NetGuard?

-• Springtime 2 hours ago
+• Springtime a year ago

 At the OS level LineageOS offers per-app network permissions, which I've used and functions as expected.